madlambda/jtoh/README.md

- The behavior that I wanted is the exact same behavior as Go's [json.Decoder.Decode](https://golang.org/pkg/encoding/json/#Decoder.Decode), which is to handle JSON lists as an incremental decoding of each JSON document inside the list, done in a streaming fashion, hence this tool was built using Go =P. But is not a replacement for jq with streaming capabilities because it focuses on just projecting a few fields from JSON documents in a newline oriented fashion, there is no filtering or any advanced features
+ The behavior that I wanted is the exact same behavior as Go's [json.Decoder.Decode](https://golang.org/pkg/encoding/json/#Decoder.Decode), which is to handle JSON lists as an incremental decoding of each JSON document inside the list, done in a streaming fashion, hence this tool was built (and using Go =P).
+But is not a replacement for jq with streaming capabilities because it focuses on just projecting a few fields from JSON documents in a newline oriented fashion, there is no filtering or any advanced features (it is mainly a JSON structured log analyzer).

  # What